Consensys/doc.tessera/docs/HowTo/Configure/Peer-discovery.md

     ```

 !!! tip

     Include multiple peers in the peer list in case any of them are offline or unreachable.

 ## Enable whitelist

-The Tessera whitelist restricts connections for Tessera in the same way as the [`permissioned-nodes.json`
+The Tessera whitelist restricts connections for Tessera in the same way the [`permissioned-nodes.json`
-file does for GoQuorum](https://docs.goquorum.consensys.net/en/stable/Concepts/Permissioning/BasicNetworkPermissions/).
+file does for GoQuorum](https://docs.goquorum.consensys.net/en/stable/Concepts/PermissionsOverview/#basic-network-permissioning).

-Set to true to specify only URLs listed in the [`peer` list](#specify-peers) can connect or submit
+Set [`useWhitelist`](../../Reference/SampleConfiguration.md#usewhitelist) in the configuration file to `true` to indicate
-transactions.
+that only [specified peers](#specify-peers) can connect or submit transactions.

 !!! example "Enable whitelist"